 - Tight-fitting or nonabsorbent clothing, which leads to heat rashes.

 - Objects such as a lost tampon can also cause irritation, itching, and strong-smelling discharge.

 Sometimes, the exact cause cannot be found.
 This is called nonspecific vulvovaginitis.

-- It occurs in all age groups, but is most common in young girls before puberty, especially girls with poor genital hygiene.
+- It occurs in all age groups.
+However, it is most common in young girls before puberty, particularly girls with poor genital hygiene.

 - It causes a foul-smelling, brownish-green discharge and irritation of the labia and vaginal opening.

 - This condition is often linked with excess growth of bacteria that are typically found in the stool.
 These bacteria are sometimes spread from the rectum to the vaginal area by wiping from back to front after using the toilet.

 Irritated tissue is more likely to become infected than healthy tissue.
 Many germs that cause infection thrive in a warm, damp, and dark environment.
 This can also lead to a longer recovery.